kiran-21/mini_project/README.md

 # mini_project
-Exploratory data analysis on movie dataset
+Exploratory data analysis on movie dataset and find some intresting data from it